-- businesses that fall within the transitional provision and are not authorised or registered may continue to operate without authorisation or registration until 14 September 2019 - existing PIs and EMIs that fall within the transitional provision do not need to have obtained variation of their authorisation to add the appropriate permission/remove the requirement until 14 September 2019 - small PIs and small EMIs that fall within the transitional provision do not need to be authorised until 14 September 2019. - 3.204 We expect that businesses benefitting from this transitional provision will nonetheless apply to be authorised (or registered, if only providing AIS) or for variation of their authorisation in good time before 14 September 2019.
+- businesses that fall within the transitional provision and are not authorised or registered may continue to operate without authorisation or registration untilthe SCA-RTS applies 14 September 2019 - existing PIs and EMIs that fall within the transitional provision do not need to have obtained variation of their authorisation to add the appropriate permission/remove the requirement until the SCA-RTS applies - 14 September 2019 - small PIs and small EMIs that fall within the transitional provision do not need to be authorised until the SCA-RTS applies 14 September 2019. - 3.222204 We expect that businesses benefitting from this transitional provision will nonetheless apply to be authorised (or registered, if only providing AIS) or for variation of their authorisation before the application of the SCA-RTS in good time before 14 September 2019.
 While providing AIS and PIS in reliance on the transitional provision, these businesses will not be considered PISPs or AISPs under the PSRs 2017.
 This means they will not have the entitlement to access payment service users' online payment accounts that PISPs and AISPs have (see Chapter 17 Payment initiation and account information services and confirmation of availability of funds).